serml/mental-health-ontology/README.md

     rdfs:label "ICD-11 Severity Levels" ;
     miao:hasMentalIllnessCategory mhc:Mild, mhc:Severe .

-mhc:Mild a miao:MentalIllnessCategory ;
+mhc:Mild a miao:SeverityLevel ;
     rdfs:label "Mild" .

-mhc:Severe a miao:MentalIllnessCategory ;
+mhc:Severe a miao:SeverityLevel ;
     rdfs:label "Severe" .

 ```

 **Description:**
 Models for disorder typologies and severity levels are defined as separate `MentalIllnessModel` instances, each with their respective categories.
+Categories are explicitly typed as `DisorderType` or `SeverityLevel` (subclasses of `MentalIllnessCategory`).
 ---

 ### Example 2: Manual Annotation of a Clinical Note (Typology)